-Suzuki Forenza owners have reported 12 problems related to wiring (under the electrical system category).
+Suzuki Forenza owners have reported 15 problems related to wiring (under the electrical system category).

 Back in Nov 2012 I took my 2005 Suzuki Forenza in for a recall repair as suggested the recall was on the wiring harness that put the headlights on and off (I had been having trouble with my headlights popping on and off at random times) so after I obeyed the recall I noticed that the problem was fixed so in Jan 12 2013 my car was sitting at a local applebees parking lot completely turned off nothing plugged in no lighters in the car just sitting there when someone ran into the restaurant and shouted "whose gold Suzuki is that? its on fire" needless to say when I ran out the dashboard was completely in flames the fire dept came to rescue and at my request a fire investigator investigated the incident and concluded that the fire started as a result of a electrical short in the wiring harness. . . (yes the "recalled'' "fixed" part) the actually dealership that "fixed" the recalled part has already stated that they arent taking responsibility for it & I am waiting to Suzuki corporate to conclude their findings I truly hope Suzuki does the right thing in this unfortunate matter if not I am prepared to take legal action but im praying they will do the right thing and take responsibility.
-This problem occurred on Saturday, January 12, 2013.

 See all problems of the 2005 Suzuki Forenza.

 in August 2011 went to dealer ship to have the recall done for the headlamp low beam or daytime running light (drl).
 So now it?s June 2012 my headlamps and drl lights not working.
 Very thankful it didn?t go out on my when I was driving at night I seen me light look different.
 Went to have bulbs replace lights still not working.
 So the place I was at ran a test and found out that the wiring is melted so, they side they did have a recall on this.
 So went Toyota dealerships and they tell me that the wiring that is melted is not the same wiring that was in the recall for my car.
 Wow really so now I can?t drive my car at night.
 But my high beams works.
-This wiring problem happened on Fri., Jun.
-22, 2012.

 See all problems of the 2004 Suzuki Forenza.

 the consumer stated all of the lights failed except the running lights.
 The failure was due to a broken wire.
 Updated 02/14/11.
-It was 06/15/08 when this wiring issue occurred.

 See all problems of the 2006 Suzuki Forenza.